uwcirg/keycloak-waverifyplus/modules/authenticator-demographic/README.md

-# Demographic SPI
+# Demographic Authentication Module

 ## Overview

-This module provides integration between Keycloak and the demographic verification service.
-It is implemented as a Keycloak Service Provider Interface (SPI) and includes custom providers, factories, and services for validating demographic data during authentication workflows.
+The Demographic Authentication Module extends Keycloak's functionality by integrating demographic validation into its authentication workflows.
+This module is implemented as a Keycloak Service Provider Interface (SPI) and provides custom authenticators, factories, and services for validating demographic data submitted by users.

-The SPI framework allows Keycloak to be extended with custom logic, making it possible to integrate third-party services such as a verification service for demographic validation.
+The SPI framework enables Keycloak to incorporate third-party services like demographic validation seamlessly, ensuring extensibility and modularity.

 ## Key Features

-- Provides an SPI for demographic validation.
+- Custom SPI for demographic validation.
-- Implements a custom provider and factory to interact with the verification service.
-- Supports the validation of demographic data submitted by users during authentication or registration workflows.
+- Implementations of providers, factories, and services for demographic data verification.
+- Integration with external services for validation logic.
+- Support for user-defined configurations (e.g., timeout settings).

 ---